-4 Sustainability Appraisal Findings
+Sustainability Appraisal Findings 4

-- 4.1 This section describes the findings of the SA in relation to the policies and options for the Plan for Stafford Borough Part 2.
+- 4.1 This section describes the findings of the SA in relation to the policies within the Plan for Stafford Borough Part 2 Publication document.

-- 4.2 The likely effects of the policies, boundaries and options are summarised below in line with the sections in which they appear in the draft Plan for Stafford Borough Part 2.
+- 4.2 The likely effects of the policies and boundaries are summarised below in line with the sections in which they appear in the Plan for Stafford Borough Part 2 Publication document.
 The detailed SA matrices can be found in Appendix 3.
 The following elements of the plan have been identified for assessment:

 - Policy SB1 Settlement Boundaries (13 settlements) settlement boundary proposals:

-- o Stafford
+- Stafford

-- o Stone
+- Stone

-- o Eccleshall
+- Eccleshall

-- o Gnosall
+- Gnosall

-- o Hixon
+- Hixon

-- o Great Haywood
+- Great Haywood

 - Little Haywood/Colwich

-- o Haughton
+- Haughton

-- o Weston
+- Weston

-- $\circ \quad \text{Woodseaves}$
+- Woodseaves

-- o Barlaston
+- Barlaston

-- o Tittensor
+- Tittensor

-- o Yarnfield
+- Yarnfield

-- Policy SB2 Protected Community Facilities.
+- Policy SB2 Protected Social and Community Facilities.

-- Policy SB3 Protected Local Green Spaces.

-- Policy SB4 Stafford and Stone Protected Employment Areas.
+- Policy SB3 Stafford and Stone Protected Employment Areas.

-- Policy RET 1:

-- Option 1: include retail frontage policies for Stafford and Stone.

-- Option 2: do not include a retail frontages policy for Stafford and Stone.

 - Policy RIE1 Recognised Industrial Estate boundaries (for Hixon RIE, Hixon Airfield RIE, Ladfordfields RIE, Pasturefields RIE, Raleigh Hall RIE).

-- Gypsy, traveller and travelling show people:

-- Option 1: leave the 8 pitch requirement to windfall.

-- \circ Option 2: allocate a site for the remaining 8 pitch requirement.